GianLorenzetto/GianLorenzetto.github.io-www/_drafts/azure-teamcity-and-octopusdeploy---part-3.md

 ---

-This is Part 3 of Mohamed and Gian's adventures in setting up a CI and deployment pipeline.
-[Part 1 XXX]() covered creating a VM in Azure and [Part 2 XXX]() discussed installing TeamCity.
+This is Part 3 of Mohamed (https://twitter.com/mzaatar) and Gian's adventures in setting up a CI and deployment pipeline.
+[Part 1 XXX](TODO) covered creating a VM in Azure and [Part 2 XXX](TODO) discussed installing TeamCity.
 Go do them and then come back ... done?
 Then let's more on!

 [OctopusDeploy](http://octopus.com) does one thing, but it does it really, really well: deployments (surprise!).

 It's almost trivial to install and configure, but there where a few little things I didn't know when we started this:

-1. OctopusDeploy needs [NuGet](https://www.nuget.org) packages - everything you deploy will need to be a NuGet package.
+1. OctopusDeploy needs [NuGet](https://www.nuget.org) packages - everything you deploy will need to be NuGet-packaged.
 If you're not familiar with NuGet packaging you'll want to pay attention to the OctoPack section below.
 2. OctopusDeploy uses the concept of a central server and deployment targets, called _tentacles_.

 The rest of this post is organised as follows: